Rosa has selected tunes known by nearly everyone for these special “All-Organ” collections.

 - Full instructions

-these days, but she was there at the beginning of the theatre organ.
-She has
+the beginning of the theatre organ.
+She has been involved with show business

-been involved with show business in so many forms throughout her career that
+in so many forms throughout her career that arranging Broadway show music is

-arranging Broadway show music is just another facet.
-Rosa knows that every
+just another facet.
+Rosa knows that every organist has his own skill level,

-organist has his own skill level, and these arrangements address this: The
+and these arrangements address this: The hope is that this skeletal presentation

-hope is that this skeletal presentation will allow you to play with your own
+will allow you to play with your own style and technical level.
+Afterwards,

-style and technical level.
-Afterwards, you might compare your ideas with Rosa’s;
+you might compare your ideas with Rosa’s;

 compare